Time Matters – Frequently Asked Questions

 Is Time Of Use (TOU) a California-only initiative?

-No. Other states across the nation have implemented similar Time Of Use (TOU) programs, such as Arizona, Illinois, Maryland, Mississippi and New York, with the goal of shifting energy use to when clean energy is more readily accessible and promoting more efficient use of their energy resources.
+No. Other states across the nation have implemented similar Time Of Use (TOU) programs, such as Arizona, Illinois, Maryland, Mississippi and New York, with the goal of shifting energy use to times when clean energy is more readily accessible and promoting more efficient use of their energy resources.